MitMaro/git-interactive-rebase-tool/README.md

 ##### Install

-With Rust's package manager [cargo](https://github.com/rust-lang/cargo), you can install *git-interactive-rebase-tool
+With Rust's package manager [cargo], you can install *git-interactive-rebase-tool* via:
-* via:

 ```shell
 cargo install git-interactive-rebase-tool